widgetbot-io/documentation/docs/embed/html-embed/tutorial.md

 ## Getting Started

-To get started with html-embed, add the following basic code to your website.
-This goes in your site's HTML source at the end of your website's `head`, right before the closing `</head>` tag.
-This might be in your theme or layout's code.
+To get started, add the following code where you want the widget to display.

 ```html
 <widgetbot